Change-Point Detection in Dynamic Networks with Missing Links: Modeling dynamic networks with missing links

 Often in practice the dynamic network is only partially observed.
 In this case, instead of observing $A=\bigl\{A^t,\ 1\le t\le T\bigr\}$, we observe a sequence of matrices $ Y= \bigl\{Y^t,\ 1\le t\le T\bigr\}$ where each matrix $Y^t$ contains the entries of the adjacency matrix $A^t$ that are available at time $t$.
 We say that we sample the pair $(i,j)$ at the time moment $t$, if we observe the presence or absence of the corresponding edge.
 We denote by $\Omega^t$ the sampling matrix such that $\Omega^t_{ij} = 1$ if the pair $(i,j)$ is sampled at the time $t$, $\Omega^t_{ij} = 0$ otherwise.
 As the graph is undirected, the sampling matrix is symmetric.
 Importantly, our methods for change-point detection and estimation do not require the knowledge of the sample matrices $\Omega^t$.

-We assume that for each $t$, the entries $\Omega^t_{ij}$ ($1\le i<j\le n$) are independent random variables and that $\Omega^t$ and $A^t$ are independent.
+We assume that for each $t$, the entries $\Omega^t_{ij}$ ($1\le i<j\le n$) are independent random variables and that $\Omega^t$ and $A^t$ are also independent.
 We denote the expectation of $\Omega^t$ by $\Pi \in \mathbb{R}^{n\times n}$.
 Then, for any pair $(i,j)$ and any $t$, $\Omega^t_{ij}\sim\mathrm{Bernoulli}(\Pi_{ij})$ and, for any $i=1,\dots, n$, we set $\Pi_{ii}=1$.
 Note that we can attribute any value to the diagonal $\text{diag}(\Omega^t)$, since observing or not the diagonal elements does not carry any information about the diagonal of $A^t$ that vanishes by definition.
 We assume that, for any pair $(i,j)$, we have non-zero probability to observe $A_{ij}$, that is, $\Pi_{ij}>0$.
 For simplicity, we also assume that $\Pi$ does not depend on $t$.
 This means that the probability of observation for each vertex is not changing over the time.
 This assumption is realistic in many situations, for example, when analysts sub-sample a very large network.
-Our proofs may be extended to the situation of $t$-dependent $\Pi$ at the price of additional technicalities in the proofs and we choose to avoid it.
+Our proofs may be extended to the situation of $t$-dependent $\Pi$ at the price of additional technicalities and we choose to avoid~it.
+We will use notation $Y^t\sim \mathrm{IRGML} (\Theta^t,\Pi)$ that stands for a realization of an inhomogeneous random graph with missing links according to connection probability matrix $\Theta^t$ and sampling matrix~$\Pi$.

-Finally, we can write the following ``signal-plus-noise" model:
+We can write our observations using following ``signal-plus-noise" model:

 where $W^t\in [-1,1]^{n\times n}$ is the matrix of centered independent Bernoulli random variables $W_{ij}^{t}$ with the success probability $\Pi_{ij}\Theta^t_{ij}$ and $Y^t \in \{0,1\}^{n\times n}$ is the matrix with the elements $Y_{ij}^{t}=\Omega^t_{ij}A^t_{ij}$.